 These adapted Granny cakes are delicious little vegan teatime buns flavoured with vanilla and filled with mixed dried fruit.
 Granny cakes are just wonderful with a nice cup of tea or coffee, and are so easy to bake with everyday pantry ingredients.
+The only problem with these tasty Granny cakes is that it is difficult to just have one...it's practically guaranteed everyone will want another.
+This recipe is a definite, tried and tested many times, keeper!
+So do save it!

 Granny cakes are the perfect buns to always have in the cake tub to treat your family and visitors to delicious home baking.
 These cakes are also perfect for charity cake sales and fundraisers, and for those times you need a bake that will please a crowd.

 British Granny cakes are the simplest bake, with just a little mixing required before scooping the thick cake batter into cupcake or fairy cake paper cases and baking for 20-25 minutes.
-A dusting of icing sugar is a humble but fitting decoration.
+A dusting of icing sugar is a humble but ideal decoration.

 The original recipe called for a traditional wooden spoon and a granny style mixing bowl to authentically prepare these Granny cakes but of course any mixing spoon or bowl will do just as well!

-How to prepare old-fashioned Granny cakes
+How to prepare

 Granny cakes are so simple to bake and can be enjoyed warm shortly after baking.
+They are perfect for brunch, morning or afternoon tea, cozy evening snacks or just whenever you fancy.

-Cream the margarine and sugar together with a mixing spoon.
+Step 1: Cream the margarine and sugar together with a mixing spoon.

-Add the apple sauce and vanilla essence.
+Step 2: Add the apple sauce and vanilla essence.

-Stir through the dried fruit mix.
+Step 4: Stir through the dried fruit mix.

-Bake for 20-25 minutes.
+Step 6: Bake for 20-25 minutes.

-Dust with icing/powdered sugar before enjoying.
+Step 8: Dust with icing or powdered sugar before enjoying.

-So good warm with a nice cup of tea.
+Granny cakes hot from the oven are so good warm with a nice cup of tea.

 Recipe notes